microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/assignment.md

-# More Realistic Peter and the Wolf World
+# A More Realistic World

 In our situation, Peter was able to move around almost without getting tired or hungry.
 In more realistic world, we has to sit down and rest from time to time, and also to feed himself.
 Let's make our world more realistic, by implementing the following rules: